“6 months ago I wouldn’t even sing in front of my Mum! And now I’m singing with an orchestra!”

 Preparation for participation in AO staged production (Saint-Saëns’ Samson et Dalila – March 2019)

 Mondays from 29th April, 6-7pm at Holy Trinity Church Parish Hall, Walton Road, Aylesbury, HP21 7QX

 For further details and to reserve your place, email: firstname.lastname@example.org

 Ilana Jacobs trained at the Royal Northern College of Music and currently teaches singing at Thornton College for Girls.
-She is Assistant Chorus Mistress for both AyIesbury Opera and Winslow Hall Opera’s production of Il Trovatore.
+She was Assistant Chorus Mistress for both AyIesbury Opera’s productions of Norma and Samson et Dalila and Winslow Hall Opera’s production of Il Trovatore.
 Ilana is passionate about sharing her love of opera and the joy of singing with young people.